tempname11/WorkingTitle4/notes/medium_term.md

 - When running the Vulkan Configurator overrides, some additional errors pop up.
   (Need to enable their presence by default, and also fix the actual errors.)

+- all VkSubmitInfo `pWaitDstStageMask`-s are conservative, what should they actually be?

 ### good to have
 - Separate reference raytracing pass.